oracle-livelabs/goldengate/ggma-topologies/cascading-topology-uc-rest-api/cascading-topology-rest-api.md

 This lab assumes that you have completed the tasks in **initial-setup**.

-## Task 1: Set Up Active Active Data Replication
+## Task 1: Set Up Oracle GoldenGate Processes Across Multiple Deployments on Different Databases

+   To set up the Extract, Replicat, Distribution Path, and Receiver Path processes across deployments, follow these steps:

+   1.